mayaalsamarrai/vc-module-pagebuilder/README.md

 ### Assets relative path

-Relative URL in store used to find the preview.
+Relative URL in store used to preview blocks in PageBuilder

 ### AutoToken URL